cloudmesh/technologies/chapters/tech/robot-operating-system-ros.md

-The aptly-named \textit{Robot Operating System}, or ROS, provides a framework for writing operating systems for robots.
+The aptly-named *Robot Operating System*, or ROS, provides a framework for writing operating systems for robots.
 ROS offers

 > ``a collection of tools, libraries, and conventions [meant to]